-Sand reported 11 findings related to the receipt and disbursement of taxpayer funds.
-They are found on pages 32 through 39 of this report.
-The findings address issues such as a lack of segregation of duties, lack of independent review of reconciliations of utility billings, collections and delinquent accounts, and noncompliance with the net revenue requirements of the Utility's sewer revenue bond resolution.
+Sand reported ten findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 27 through 34 of this report.
+The findings address issues such as a lack of fiduciary oversight, lack of segregation of duties, lack of reconciliations of utility billings, collections and delinquent accounts, lack of certain policies and procedures and noncompliance with the net revenue requirements of the Utility's sewer revenue bond resolutions.
 Sand provided the City with recommendations to address each of the findings.

-Ten of the findings discussed above are repeated from the prior year.
+All of the ten findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.